1. Resume Examples

 Here are some key tenets of resume design:

 • Make sure your contact information stands out.
-You want that hiring manager to be able to contact you with a hunt.
+You want that hiring manager to be able to contact you without a hunt.

 • Yes, you have a lot to say, but leave your margins ample and avoid big blocks of type.
 If it’s not easy to read, it may not be read at all.